 Conditionals should enclose complete statements like variables or rules definitions.
 Automake cannot deal with conditionals used inside a variable definition, for instance, and is not even able to diagnose this situation.
 The following example would not work:

 '''

 This syntax is not understood by Automake

 AM_CPPFLAGS = \

 -DFEATURE_A \

 if WANT_DEBUG

 -DDEBUG \

 endif

 -DFEATURE_B

 However the intended definition of AM_CPPFLAGS can be achieved with

 if WANT_DEBUG

 DEBUGFLAGS = -DDEBUG

 endif

 AM_CPPFLAGS = -DFEATURE_A $(DEBUGFLAGS) -DFEATURE_B

-or

-AM_CPPFLAGS = -DFEATURE_A

-if WANT_DEBUG

-AM_CPPFLAGS += -DDEBUG

-endif

-AM_CPPFLAGS += -DFEATURE_B

 '''